 What is inflammation?

-You may be familiar with this word as it’s become a hot button term in the health world over the last few decades.
-While inflammation has gotten a bad rap, it’s actually an essential and normal bodily response.
+You may be familiar with this word as it’s become a hot-button term in the health world over the last few decades.
+While inflammation has gotten a bad rap, it’s an essential and normal bodily response.
 For instance, “when you are injured or get infected, your body signals the immune system to send white blood cells to the affected areas to repair the injury or fight the infection.”
-Basically, an inflammatory response is meant to keep you safe and healthy.
+An inflammatory response is meant to keep you safe and healthy.

 Hence the connection between chronic pain syndrome and chronic inflammation.